RIGHTS OF A LANDLORD IN NIGERIA.

 Latest from Onyekachi Umah

-- *NOW, THERE IS A CENTRAL CRIMINAL RECORDS REGISTRY IN NIGERIA.* DAILY LAW TIPS (Tip 334) by Onyekachi Umah, Esq., LLM.
+- ABANDONMENT OF WIFE/HUSBAND, CHILDREN OR DEPENDANTS IS A CRIME.* DAILY LAW TIPS (Tip 470) by Onyekachi Umah, Esq., LLM.
 ACIArb(UK)